-Santa Clara County Public Health Officer's Revised Risk Reduction Order, which puts in place long-term risk reduction measures to contain community spread of COVID-19.
+Pursuant to the San José Municipal Code and the California Government Code, the City Council must review the need to continue the Proclamation of Local Emergency every sixty (60) days until conditions warrant termination.
+The emergency continues.
+The City remains under the Santa Clara County Public Health Officer's Revised Risk Reduction Order, which puts in place long-term risk reduction measures to contain community spread of COVID-19.
 Under the County's Public Health Officer's discretion, the Revised Risk Reduction Order(s) will gradually allow certain additional activities to resume, depending on the case infection rate, test positivity rate, death and hospitalization rate, testing and case investigation and contact tracing capacity, and health equity metrics outlined in the State's Blueprint for a Safer Economy, and availability of the vaccine.
-The emergency will not be over until a safe and effective vaccine is available at scale, which is anticipated to be several months out.
-Even when the emergency is officially over the community and economic recovery efforts will continue for several years.
+The emergency will not be over until the County determines when we reach herd immunity.
+Even when the emergency is officially over, the community and economic recovery efforts will continue for several years.